you are

 ● 90-day Provision

-provided this condition meets the 90-day stability requirements as stated in
+condition meets the 90-day stability requirements as stated in the policy.

 |